This post may contain affiliate links. Read my full disclosure policy.

 Because these fermented pickles are left whole, you want the brine to be extra flavorful.
 I add a lot of garlic… 10-15 cloves, sometimes 20!
 Fermented Garlic is really good for the gut too!

-Step 3: Layer the spices, cucumbers, garlic, dill and bay leaves and more cucumbers in a large two-quart jar (half-gallon).
+Step 3: Place the spices on the bottom of the jar, then sliced garlic, fresh dill and bay leaves, and then add 2 layers of cucumbers, end on end, in a large two-quart jar (half-gallon).
 Press everything down.

-Step 4: Carefully measure and mix salt and water to create the 3% salt water brine- then pour this brine over the pickles leaving an 1 1/2 inch of headroom.
+Step 4: Carefully measure and mix salt and water to create the 3% salt water brine- then pour this brine over the pickles leaving 1 1/2 inches of headroom.

 How salt works in fermentation:

-- In a nutshell, using the right ratio of salt in fermentation encourages the growth of healthy bacteria while at the same time kills off bad bacteria.
+• In a nutshell, using the right ratio of salt in fermentation encourages the growth of healthy bacteria while at the same time killing off bad bacteria.
 You want to be precise when measuring the salt and water in these kinds of recipes.

 Step 5: Weigh down the cucumbers so they are completely submerged under the liquid, using a couple of fermentation weights, or a small zip lock bag filled with a little water (in a pinch).

-Note: If the cucumbers or seeds are not submerged under the brine and become exposed to air- they can develop mold.
+MOLD: If the cucumbers or seeds are not submerged under the brine and become exposed to air- they can develop mold, so spoon any floaters out with a slotted spoon.
+Most seeds should stay submerged.

 Step 6: Cover loosely with a lid or towel (to prevent bugs or flies from coming in, and to allow gases to escape) place in a bowl or pan to catch any overflow, and place in a cool dark place for 3-7 days, like the basement.
 You can also use and airlock lid- which allows air to escape, but nothing to fly in.